refinedev/refine/documentation/docs/core/providers/auth-provider.md

 **refine** expects this method to return a resolved Promise if the reset password is successful, and a rejected Promise if it is not.

--   If the reset password is successfull you can send an email to the user with a link to reset the password.
+-   If the reset password is successful you can send an email to the user with a link to reset the password.

 -   If the reset password fails, **refine** displays an error notification to the user.